wonma/100-days-of-code/log.md

 **Thoughts** I feel a bit intimidated with terminologies but I tried to stay open and positive about this new concepts.
 Also, it seems like communication can be improved by clearly taking a note on each change.
 Finally, I will practice **'ruthlessly prioritizing tasks'** and differentiate which is important amongst endless flow of tasks.

+---

+### Day 7: August 21, Sunday

+**Today's Progress**

+- Learned basics of Unix Commands: cd, ls, ls -a, ls -l, pwd, mv, mkdir, touch
+- Didn't fully get; **cat, cp, vi, vim, less, grep, redirection, pipe**

+**Thoughts** I felt a bit bored with using command lines but at the same time I feel like this is a type of hurdle I need to jump over to become a great developer.

 <!--
 ### Day 1: June 27, Monday